Types of Irrigation

 3. Drip Irrigation

-Water is conveyed under pressure through a pipe system to the fields, where it drips slowly onto the soil through emitters or drippers which are located close to the plants.
+In this type of irrigation, water is conveyed under pressure through a pipe system to the fields, where it drips slowly onto the soil through emitters or drippers which are located close to the plants.
 Suitable for all row crops but only high value crops are irrigated this way because of cost involved.